Did you know that 77% of people say that food is important when they attend an event?

 People love food.
 And — while taste is definitely important — you need to make sure you have enough food for all of the people attending.

 From theme parties to award ceremonies and weddings, here’s how you can figure out how much food your event needs.

-The first (and easiest) step is to simply count how many people are attending your event and multiply that by your serving size.
 For example, if you have 300 guests coming and you plan on serving each guest 1 chicken breast and 1 baked potato, you would need 300 chicken breasts and 300 potatoes.
-Simple enough, right?